dimspith/dotfiles/README.md

 git clone https://gitlab.com/dimitrissp/dotfiles.git ~/.dotfiles
 ```

-They can be installed by calling `stow <folder>` for particular programs or just `make install` to install everything.
+They can be installed by calling `stow <folder>` for particular packages or just `make install` to install everything.

 Additional dotfiles outside this repo: